renecotyfanboy/leagueProject/docs/loserQ/model.md

     is intended to be a high-level overview of the model, and is not necessary to understand the rest of the website.
 Feel free to skip if you hate maths and equations.

+The challenge now is to find a model capable of capturing the intrinsic correlations in these histories in a quantitative way.
-As seen below, game histories are a sequence on binary random variables $X = \text{Win}$ if this is a win and $X = \text{Loss}$ if it's a loss.
+As seen below, game histories are sequences of binary random variables $X = \text{Win}$ if this is a win and $X = \text{Loss}$ if it's a loss.
-The most straightforward way to model this is to flip a coin at each game, and assign a win or a loss depending on the outcome.
+The simplest way to model this would to flip a coin at each game, and assign a win or a loss depending on the outcome.
 From a probability point of view, doing this is equivalent to considering a Bernoulli process.
 Each game outcome is purely random, and do not depend on the previous games.
-In this situation, the outcome of game n°$n$ is a Bernoulli random variable :
+In this situation, the outcome of game $n$ is a Bernoulli random variable :

 $$
 P(X_n = \text{Win}) = p
 $$

 The probability $p$ should be close to the player's winrate if we want it to model properly the player's history.
-Here, you might understand that this may be too simplistic, as we know that the outcome of a game can depend on the previous games.
-There are many factors (beside considering LoserQ) that can influence the outcome of a game depending on the previous games played, such as the player's mood, the tiredness etc. To model this, we should consider a more complex process, where the outcome of a game depends on the previous games.
+Here, you might understand that this may be too simplistic.
+The outcome of a game can depend on the previous games.
+There are many factors (beside considering LoserQ) that can influence the outcome depending on the previous matches, such as the player's mood, the tiredness etc. To model this, we should consider a more complex process, where the outcome depends on the previous games.
 This can be achieved using (Discrete Time) Markov Chains.
-DTMCs are a very useful tool when it comes to describing random processes where the output at a given time depends on a finite number of states in the past.
+DTMC are a very useful tool when it comes to describing random processes where the output at a given time depends on a finite number of states in the past.
 Let's illustrate this with a chain which depends on the previous game only.
 Such a chain can be represented as a graph :